 Our school council does a number of things:

 - Our school council meets with Mrs Cook once a month to discuss our ideas and share what we have been doing.
 We make decisions from our class input decide what we would like to do next.

 - Members of the school council are responsible for sharing what we have discussed with their classes with support from their teachers.

 - Each year, every class will normally elect one representative to be a member of the school council.
-Pathway 2 and 3 councillors work week to support our pathway 1 councillors so they can also be included.
+Pathway 3 and 4 councillors help to support our pathway 1 and 2 councillors so they can also be included.

 What makes our School Council successful?